stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

       lint:
         runs-on: ubuntu-latest
         steps:
-          - uses: actions/checkout@v3
+          - uses: actions/checkout@v4
     ```

 The `uses` here indicates that we're using a pre-built step from another repository.
 As we specify `actions/checkout` as the repository, we know that we are using the pre-built Action step specified in https://github.com/actions/checkout.
-The `@v3` means that we are using git tag `v3` of the action.
+The `@v4` means that we are using git tag `v4` of the action, the latest major release at the time of writing.

 As you might expect, this is an official pre-built Action from GitHub.
 There are loads of different pre-built Actions you can use, though - some of them official and some of them unofficial.